 Course challenge exams can be written, verbal, or demonstration assessments through which a student demonstrates achievement of specific course objectives.
-Course challenge exams are generally created by faculty.
+Faculty generally create course challenge exams.
 Examples include comprehensive final exams for college courses, administered to determine mastery of course content.
-This method is simple to implement, as comprehensive exams are commonly used to assess mastery of course objectives in regular college courses, and are already in use.
+This method is simple to implement, as comprehensive exams are commonly used to assess mastery of course objectives in regular college courses, and are already in place.